satshas/satshakit/README.md

 satshakit micro
 --

-satshakit micro is a downsized version of the satshakit laser and cnc, developed to be used in **constrained space applications** like embedding the board in textiles or in small objects or useful for who wants just a **bare metal board** to start with, also easy to be modified and/or customized.
+satshakit micro is a downsized version of the satshakit laser and cnc, developed to be used in **constrained space applications** like embedding the board in textiles or in small objects, or useful for who wants just a **bare metal board** to start with, also easy to be modified and/or customized.
 While satshakit micro is less than half the size of the other satshakits, it's a **full featured board** with the full Adruino pinout, missing only the possibility to be programmed using an FTDI cable.

 Here is the **satshakit micro board**: